NeoGranular/lanyon/_posts/2016-06-22-martial-god-chapter-01-07.md

 After a long time, He Yiming recovered back from his ecstatic state.

-His directly looked at a patch of thick bushes at a distance:
+His vision directly fell upon a patch of thick bushes at a distance:

 'Who knows how much distance that repulsive yet pathetic bear has already covered.'